zalando/restful-api-guidelines/design-principles/DesignPrinciples.md

 In contrast, REST is centered around business (data) entities exposed as resources that are identified via URIs and can be manipulated via standardized CRUD-like methods using different representations, self-descriptive messages and hypermedia.
-RESTful APIs tend to be less use-case specific, comes with less rigid client / server coupling and are more suitable as platform interface being open for diverse client applications.
+RESTful APIs tend to be less use-case specific and comes with less rigid client / server coupling and are more suitable as a platform interface being open for diverse client applications.

 * We prefer REST-based APIs with JSON payloads
 * We prefer systems to be truly RESTful